farcasterxyz/hub-monorepo/apps/hubble/www/docs/docs/httpapi/submitmessage.md

 ```

 ### Auth
-If the rpc auth has been enabled on the server (using `--rpc-auth username:password`) then you will also need to pass in the username and password while calling `submitMessage` using HTTP Basic Auth.
+If the rpc auth has been enabled on the server (using `--rpc-auth username:password`), you will need to also pass in the username and password while calling `submitMessage` using HTTP Basic Auth.

 **Example**